Skip to content

 GSF_LOGO_Final_Resize.jpg#asset:2142

-The USDA Forest Service Geoscientists in Forests (GSF) —a new program— specializes in workforce development opportunities that address geoscience-related needs and management priorities.
-The program is designed for individuals aged 18-30 and veterans up to age 35.
-The projects will involve predominantly field-oriented research, inventory and monitoring, and geoscience interpretation for agency staff and the public.
-With the participant's assistance, the USDA Forest Service can accomplish essential geoscience projects that would otherwise be unattainable owing to lack of full-time staff geoscience specialists.
+The GSF Program specializes in individual placements that address geoscience-related needs and management priorities.
+The program is designed for individuals aged 18-30, and veterans up to age 35.
+Projects involve predominantly field-oriented research, inventory and monitoring, and geoscience interpretation for agency staff and the public.
+GSF programs support Forest Service responsibilities under Executive Orders on American energy (EOs 14154, 14156, 14241), Secretarial Memo 1078-005, and the Public Land Corps Act’s workforce development focus.

 The primary purposes of the Geoscientists in Forests Program are to: